Modular lighting system

 Programmable RGBW LED tubes

-The bachelor course in Interior Architecture of SUPSI took part at the 2018 edition of designer'saturday in Langenthal in Switzerland with the atelier project titled "temporary space".
+The bachelor course in Interior Architecture of SUPSI took part in the 2018 edition of designer Saturday in Langenthal in Switzerland with the atelier project titled "temporary space".
 The project consisted in a temporary and modular station that could be set up in any space and be adapted to different user scenarios.

 My contribution to the project has been to build a custom modular programmable RGBW LED tube system that is expandable to adapt to the use of the station.

 SUPSI Interior Architecture bachelor

 - 3D printing

 The system works with RGBW neopixels LEDs strips that are mounted inside white opaque acrylic tubes closed with 3D printed covers that host the mounting mechanism and the XLR connectors that allow the connection of multiple tubes in series to expand the lighting system.

 Every single tube contains 54 independent programmable RGBW (with dedicated white led for better efficiency and light output), mounded half on one side of the internal flat aluminum bar and half on the other.

 Those LEDs are connected in series, so by connecting multiple tubes one after the other, the amount of LEDs on the modular strip keeps increasing.